ChaitanyaZunzurkar/RBAC-Microservice/README.md

 ```
 API Documentation

-    Postman collection is included at /postman_collection.json
+    Postman collection is included at in main directory as rbac-microservice.postman_collection.json

 Key Features